 Configure the security of your wireless network on this screen.
-There are two options available, Pre-Shared Key and Wired Equivalent Privacy, which is known as WEP.
-(Pre-Shared Key is a stronger security method than WEP encryption.)
+Wi-Fi Protected Access (WPA) and two levels of Wired Equivalent Privacy (WEP) encryption are available.
 If you do not want to use wireless security, select None from the Security Mode drop-down menu.